gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

       <h2>Lists</h2>
       <h3>Unordered Lists</h3>
       <p>
         Unordered lists are marked with bullet points and go in `ul` tags.
-Each list item goes in an `li` tag.
+Each list item goes in a `li` tag.
       </p>
       <h4>Types of lists:</h4>
       <ul>